ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 1. Try to find the source code of the package in the nixpkgs repository on GitHub, such as [fcitx5-rime.nix](https://github.com/NixOS/nixpkgs/blob/e4246ae1e7f78b7087dce9c9da10d28d3725025f/pkgs/tools/inputmethods/fcitx5/fcitx5-rime.nix)
    1. Note: Be sure to select the correct branch, for example, if you are using the nixos-unstable branch, you need to find it in the nixos-unstable branch.
 2. Check by using `nix repl '<nixpkgs>'`, then enter `:e pkgs.fcitx5-rime`, which will open the source code of this package through the default editor, and then you can see all the parameters of this package.
+   1. Note: To learn the basic usage of `nix repl`, just type `:?` to see the help information

 Through these two methods, you can see that the `fcitx5-rime` package has the following input parameters, which can all be modified by `override`: